GIVE to the Sedalia School

 Skip Schulz Say You Will Scholarship was established in memory of coach and educator Ralph “Skip” Schulz.
 Skip Schulz’s philosophy was “Say You Will and prove it.”
 The Skip Schulz Say You Will Scholarship criteria is an essay where applicants write four paragraphs explaining how they will use these words of encouragement and this scholarship to succeed in college.

 Mark Shelby Memorial Scholarship was founded by Mr. Shelby’s wife and children.
-A graduate of Smith-Cotton High School, Mr. Shelby taught Latin, English, and Mythology there for 27 years.
-Those that knew Mr. Shelby knew he bled black and gold, and he was proud to carry his tiger stripes to the University of Missouri, where he received his undergraduate and graduate degrees in Classical Languages.
-This Scholarship is open to a deserving student attending the University of Missouri with a minimum of a 3.5 GPA.
+He was a graduate of Smith-Cotton High School and taught Latin, English, and Mythology there for 27 years.
+He bled Black & Gold for SC and Mizzou where he received his undergraduate and graduate degrees in Classical Languages.
+The Mark Shelby Memorial Scholarship is open to a deserving student attending the University of Missouri-Columbia with a minimum of a 3.5 GPA.